Real Estate Lawyers

 2.1.1) Second hand property

-Normally in Andalusia (Costa del Sol) conveyance taxes are distributed as follows:
+Usually in Andalusia (Costa del Sol) the transfer taxes are distributed as follows:

-– Plusvalía: A variable amount to be determined in accordance with the cadastral value of the land and other factors.
-This amount may be _ small or large, and could be as much as three thousand euros.
-It is advisable to get information from the Town Hall before signing any contract or document.
+– Plusvalía: Variable amount to be determined according to the cadastral value of the land and other factors.
+This amount can be _ small or high, and could be as much as three thousand euros.
+It is advisable to obtain information from the Town Hall before signing any contract or document.

 2.1.2) New properties / homes

-– Value-added tax, VAT (Impuesto sobre Valor Añadido, IVA): 10% in the case of houses and garages attached to housing; 21% in the case of independent garages and premises.
+– Value Added Tax (VAT): 10% in the case of houses and garages linked to residential properties; 21% in the case of independent garages and locals.

-– Plusvalía: A variable amount to be determined in accordance with the cadastral value of the land and other factors.
-This amount may be _ small or large, and could be as much as three thousand euros.
-It is advisable to get information from the Town Hall before signing any contract or document.
+– Plusvalía: Variable amount to be determined according to the cadastral value of the land and other factors.
+This amount can be small or high, and could be as much as three thousand euros.
+It is advisable to obtain information from the Town Hall before signing any contract or document.

 2.1.3) In case of mortgage financing